-The Dutch newspaper Het Financieele Dagblad published this post earlier this year as: “Wagenings bedrijf Solynta versnelt aardappelrevolutie dankzij cloudinnovaties”.
+The Dutch newspaper Het Financieele Dagblad published this post earlier as: “Wagenings bedrijf Solynta versnelt aardappelrevolutie dankzij cloudinnovaties”.

 Solynta is ready to use its innovative potato crop cultivating technology worldwide.
 But before that happened, the company needed a digital transformation.
 As CEO Hein Kruyt put it: “I knew something had to be done, but I want to put my time and energy into bio-information and not into IT”.